-Well, apart from the fact that a perfect game is impossible, not much else.
+Well, apart from the fact that a perfect game is impossible, there is not much else to say.

 There is nothing wrong with an athlete who works hard towards perfecting their game by training consistently on their physical skills and techniques.

 However, the adverse effects can manifest from an athlete’s strong drive and desire to reach perfection.

 There are a couple of determining factors as to whether an athlete who chases perfection will benefit from doing so or will end up putting themselves on the perfect path to failure.

 It can sometimes come down to their perspective on perfectionism and any pre-disposal they might have to fear failure.

 An athlete’s game and mental toughness will benefit considerably by setting high realistic goals and working towards them consistently, and possessing the confidence to know that mistakes are opportunities to learn, improve and grow.

 Athletes that chase attaining perfection will get frustrated when it inevitably does not materialize.

 What tends to happen in these situations is that the athlete chasing perfection will experience tightening up during competition, feelings of self-doubt, stress, and anxiety, which will end up clouding and taxing their mind and causing them to lose focus and perform poorly.